 This page is continued from Criminal Law Self-Help >>>> Types of Crimes and Corresponding Laws >>>> Types of Crimes Necessarily Committed by Two or More Persons Working Together:

-Similarly to Title 42 Action for Neglect to Prevent, “Aiding & Abetting” can be charged when someone is actually assisting the crime that is being committed.
-Action for Neglect to Prevent differs because it stipulates that “they could have prevented it without putting themselves in harm’s way- but chose to do nothing instead“.
-Aiding & Abetting means they performed a conscious effort to assist:
+Similarly to Title 42 Action for Neglect to Prevent, “Aiding & Abetting” can be charged when someone is actually assisting a crime.
+Action for Neglect to Prevent differs because it stipulates that “they could have prevented it without putting themselves in harm’s way- but chose to do nothing instead.”
+Aiding and Abetting means they performed a conscious effort to assist:

 Transcript of Code: